mjcull/R4H2O/manuscript/1_data_science.md

 ![Figure 1.10: Examples of the data-pixel ratio.](resources/session1/data-pixel-ratio.png)

 #### Reports
-Advertising executive Fred Barnard coined the well-worn cliché that "a picture is worth (ten) thousand words" in 1927.
+Advertising executive Fred Barnard coined the well-worn cliche that "a picture is worth (ten) thousand words" in 1927.
 While this might be the case, the complexity of data science in most cases requires text to explain the analysis.

 To claim that a report needs to be written with clarity and precision in proper spelling and grammar almost seems redundant.
 The importance of readable reports implies that the essential language a data scientist needs to master is not Python or R but English, or another human language.